 I’m not advocating that you spend any time in Guatemala City, as the ratio of ‘safety issues : things to do’ is not too favourable.
 Luckily, shuttles to the capital are easy from most towns in the country, so you can bob on down with enough time to make some bad decisions on the amazing duty-free deals on Guatemala’s Ron Zacapa in the airport – voted the world’s best rum!

 From Flores, you will need to put aside the whole day for your shuttle to the capital.
 If your flight is in the morning, I’d cut one day out of your Lanquín time and spend your last night in Antigua before going to the airport.

 Got more time for your Guatemala itinerary?

 If you find yourself with more time in Guatemala, extend this 2 weeks Guatemala itinerary by spending a few more days in Antigua, and book yourself onto the Acatenango hike if you’re into physical torture for the sake of astonishing views.

 Then after Flores visit Lívingston and Río Dulce for at least 2 days each.
 The bus back from Río Dulce to Guatemala City or Antigua will take the best part of a full day, so make sure to factor that in.
 We enjoyed staying at Casa Rosada in Lívingston (don’t miss the Siete Altares!) and Hotel Kangaroo y Las Mexicanas in Río Dulce.

-Not sure on Guatemala?
+Not sure on 2 weeks in Guatemala?